AshGw/litecrypt/docs/index.md

     CryptFile(file, key).decrypt(echo=True)
 ```

-The demonstration highlights a practical use case of Litecrypt.
 The process of securing and recovering encrypted files becomes incredibly straightforward.
 This outlines how to extract and encrypt data from files, establish connections between two databases by associating files and their respective keys using reference values to securely manage keys and file data.
-It briefly illustrates how  significantly simple the task of safeguarding data is.
 <br>Feel free to copy this demo and observe the output in your terminal.

 If you don't want to deal with code here's an